Op-Ed: Katie Couric's Porn Bashing is Scarier Than You Think

 It is easy to poke fun at Couric’s podcast.
 To begin with, her sourcing is laughable.
 She claims: “I was having coffee with a friend and she told me that health clinics on campuses were seeing a lot of college students with anal fissures.”
 The research method “a friend told me” hardly seems worthy of a nationally acclaimed journalist.

-Couric also asserts that 88 percent of top rented or downloaded porn “contains scenes depicting violence against women.”
+Couric also asserts that 88% of top rented or downloaded porn “contains scenes depicting violence against women.”
 She borrows this statistic from one of her guests on the show, Dr. Gail Dines, billed as “the foremost expert on the effects of violent porn.”
-Dines herself seems to have cherry-picked her data from a study that interpreted BDSM, which is famously focused on consent, as violence against women.
+Dines herself seems to have cherry-picked her data from a study that interpreted all BDSM — which is famously focused on consent — as violence against women.
 Her error is helpfully debunked in Psychology Today.

 Couric talks about “scary sex,” and makes it clear that she personally finds “rough” activities like anal sex and choking to be frightening.
 Fine.
 Like everyone, she should engage only in activities that appeal to her.
-The problem arises when Couric and her guests map out what is acceptable sexual behavior and what is not, since what Couric finds scary should be scary to everyone.
+The problem arises when Couric and her guests map out what is acceptable sexual behavior and what is not, since Couric assumes that what she finds scary should also be scary to everyone.
 “Are you as freaked out as much as I am?” she asks.

 Couric talks about “what a healthy relationship actually looks like” and declares “porn-like” intercourse to be “inauthentic.”
 Her other guest, teacher Al Vernacchio, who seems to be doing admirable work teaching kids about gender equity, likewise feels he has a line on what sex is about.
 He differentiates between “good, helpful fantasy” versus fantasy that is “corrupting” and “the opposite of what we’re supposed to be trying to do as human beings.”